Search-and-Fetch with 2 Robots on a Disk: Wireless and Face-to-Face Communication Models: Face-to-face Model

 We are ready to define our main non-wireless algorithm.
 We remind the reader that the description is for \ro2 that starts moving clockwise. \ro1 performs the symmetric trajectory by moving counter-clockwise.

 Our main algorithm uses parameter $\barr x(\dist) :=3{\dist}/2-\pi-\sinn{{\dist}/2}+2 \sinn{\dist},$ which we abbreviate by $\barr x$ whenever $\alpha$ is clear from the context.
-By Lemma~\ref{lem:ti}\ref{6}, $\dist_0\approx 1.22353$ is the unique root of $\barr x(\dist) =0$, while $\barr x$ is positive for all $\dist\in (\dist_0, \pi)$ and negative for all $\dist \in [0,\dist_0)$.
+By Lemma~\ref{lem:ti}\ref{6}, $\dist_0\approx 1.22353$ is the unique root of $\barr x(\dist) =0$, while $\barr x$ is positive for all $\dist\in (\dist_0, \pi)$, and negative for all $\dist \in [0,\dist_0)$.

-\begin{lemma} For every $\dist \in [0,\pi]$, Algorithm \ref{def: nonwireless algo} is correct, i.e. a robot brings the treasure to the exit. \end{lemma}
+\begin{lemma} For every $\dist \in [0,\pi]$, Algorithm \ref{def: nonwireless algo} is correct, \textit{i.e.} a robot brings the treasure to the exit. \end{lemma}

-\begin{proof} First, it is easy to see that the treasure is always picked up.
-Indeed, if the first interesting point $I$ that is discovered (by any robot) is the treasure, then the claim is trivially true.
-If the first interesting point $I$ found, say, by \ro2 is an exit, then \ro2 (in all subroutines) first tries the possible location $B$ for the treasure, and if it fails it tries location $C$ (in other words it always simulates \alg1 till it fails to find the treasure after finding the exit).
+\begin{proof} First, observe that the treasure is always picked up.
+Indeed, if the first PoI $I$ that is discovered (by any robot) is the treasure, then the claim is trivially true.
+If the first PoI $I$ found, say, by \ro2 is an exit, then \ro2 (in all subroutines) first tries the possible location $B$ for the treasure, and if it fails it tries location $C$ (in other words it always simulates \alg1 till it fails to find the treasure after finding the exit).
 Meanwhile \ro1 moves counter-clockwise on the ring, and sooner or later will reach $C$ or $B$.
 So at least one of the robots will reach the treasure first.
 In what follows, let \ro2 be the one who found first the treasure (and picks it up).
 We examine three cases.